 Project description- The applicant proposes to construct a 10-Megawatt AC photovoltaic (PV) solar energy generation facility on 57.6 acres in the northern section the 90 acre VSL Phase 3 parcel.
 The proposed project would utilize polycrystalline silicon (P-Si) PV modules and a flat tracker mounting system.
 New perimeter fencing would be installed along the western portion of the property to reinforce the existing desert tortoise exclusionary fencing.
 The project would require 188,000 cubic yards of cut and 173,000 cubic yards of fill to level the site for solar panel installation.
 The remainder of the cubic yardage of cut would be spread on site to balance.
-A 33 KV gen-tie transmission line supported by new utility poles would connect the site at the northwest corner with the transmission line located near the railroad tracks along the northwest corner of the site to connect the site to Quarry Road (Exhibit 3).
+A 33 KV gen-tie transmission line supported by new utility poles would connect the site at the northwest corner with the transmission line located near the railroad tracks along the northwestern edge of the site.
+Approximately 925 feet of new paved entry road would be installed at the northwest corner of the site to connect the site to Quarry Road (Exhibit 3).